The Ultimate Mumbai Street Food Guide

 - After dark is when Mohammed Ali Road and the khau gallis come alive.

-Mumbai’s street food is generous, fast and astonishingly cheap — you can eat like royalty for the price of a coffee back home.
-Start with a vada pav and a cutting chai, work your way through a beach chaat crawl at sunset, and save an evening for kebabs.
+Start with a vada pav and a cutting chai near any station, hit the business-district sandwich carts at lunch, then work your way through a beach chaat crawl at Chowpatty or Juhu as the sun goes down.
+Save an evening for kebabs on Mohammed Ali Road.
 Pick busy stalls, eat things hot and freshly made, be sensible about water, and carry a little cash and hand sanitiser.
-Do that, and the city will feed you brilliantly.
+Do that, and the city will feed you brilliantly for the price of a coffee back home.
 Come hungry, pace yourself, and let the queues be your guide.